+We saw you went to Burning Man on Instagram!
+How was it?
+That’s definitely on our check list of many festivals to go to.
 Burning Man was Mars.
 It was one of the craziest things I’ve ever been to.
 It really makes you believe in people again.
 In this world, you watch the news and it’s crazy.
 It’s tragedy after tragedy.
 Going to Burning Man, where my phones just didn’t work so I put them away, you’re in the middle of nowhere.
 You just meet people, and you’re not talking about pop culture, or anything but what you’re feeling and what inspires and motivates you and there’s just something super magical about meeting people who aren’t on their phones.

 Sometimes I just need to throw my phone across the room and just be like “Ok, that’s enough.”
 Especially these days with the news, I would go on Twitter if it was just my friends, but seeing what’s going on in the world.

+I feel like between the weather and the politics, I feel like everything that’s going wrong is just telling us that we fucked up.
 Totally.
 There were, what, four major hurricanes in a month?
 On top of all the shit that humans are doing?
 I’m from Las Vegas so it’s been a rough week for me with what happened there.
 You almost become desensitized to a lot of it.
 Vegas was a wake up call for me because it was my hometown.
 Sandy Hook hit me real hard, because those are kids.
 I lost my mind when that happened.
 I couldn’t comprehend.
 I think Sandy Hook woke everyone up, and you thought there would be change and they didn’t.
 But Vegas was my hometown and my city, and I have friends who got shot, and my mom had tickets to the concert and I called her and she wasn’t answering her phone.
 Your mind goes places.
 Luckily she didn’t go to the concert.

 All you can do in these circumstances is, you can’t let them win.
 You can’t stop going to music festivals, you can’t give up on people, because as soon as that happens, they’ve won.
 If anything, I’m going to go to more music festivals and love even more and put out even more music.
 I put out a song today called “702” which is an acoustic song that speaks directly about the Vegas events.
 I was crying so hard the night before because I thought my mom was there, that my voice on the demos was really scratchy.
 I put that song out and, if you’re reading this, it’ll be on Spotify and iTunes and everything that I make will go to the victims of the families and you can also donate here.

+If you had the ultimate celebrity power, what would be on your tour rider?
 I would put a basketball court in my house… which I’m working on doing, it’s a pipe dream.
 If I had Jay-Z money, I would buy a house in about 20 major cities and they wouldn’t be extravagant, it wouldn’t be over the top.
 Super modest houses, 2-3 bedrooms in all my favorite cities.
 Rome, Tokyo, New York, Nashville, Kawaii, cottage in Iceland.
 Just places I could stay and to encourage my friends and family to travel more and be like “don’t pay for hotels, just stay at my place and go see the world.”
 For everyone that I love, I just go say, “get the hell out and go see the world.”
 Buy little houses and apartments, no mansions just little spots.

+Where has been your favorite travel destination so far?
+Why?
 From my last year in The Cab to now, I think I traveled to about 65 countries.
 Can I give you 5?

 Iceland: You can drive around the entire country in 5-7 days and you can see beaches, glaciers, waterfalls, icebergs, volcanoes, auroras, anything you can think of, Iceland has it.

 Kawaii, Hawaii: For some reason it doesn’t get as much respect as Maui or Honolulu, it’s gorgeous.
 It’s like Bora Bora Jr. and only 6 hours away from LA, it’s incredible.
 It’s extremely cheaper than Bora Bora and not a 26 hour flight (laughs).

+What was your last Google search?
 Can I look? (laughs) “Misdemeanor trespassing consequences Alabama” because I’m filming an acoustic performance in abandoned buildings in Alabama and I’m thinking there was a 50/50 chance I’ll go to jail or get slapped with a misdemeanor and just in case it happens, I wanted to prepare myself and know my rights.